kalibrado/MediaManagement-DockerCompose/README.md

 # Docker Compose for Media Management
-Docker Compose Suite for Media Management: Streamline the deployment and automation of your media management tools, including Prowlarr, Sonarr, Lidarr, Radarr, Readarr, Lazylibrarian, Mylar3, and FlareSolverr.
+Docker Compose Suite for Media Management: Streamline the deployment and automation of your media management tools, including Prowlarr, Sonarr, Lidarr, Radarr, Readarr, Lazylibrarian, Mylar3, FlareSolverr, Jellyserr and Jellyfin.

  Effortlessly organize and access your digital content with this comprehensive configuration.

 ## Overview